 Upon completion of this course the Tax Professional will be able to:

 * Prepare Form 1120 with a solid base of understanding of corporate taxation * Recognize the concept of double taxation for the C-Corporation and the impact of the distributions to shareholders of the Corporation in the form of dividends, return of capital and capital gains * Understand the purpose of the corporate forms * Grasp the importance of the Schedule L Balance Sheet and the Reconciliation of Book to Tax Income on the Schedule M-1 as well as the Reconciliation of Retained Earnings on the Schedule M-2 * Understand changes introduced in any current legislation impacting C-Corporations

 - Although the NSTP has made every effort to ensure the accuracy of the materials and the seminar presentation, neither the author, the presenter nor the National Society of Tax Professionals assumes any responsibility for any individual’s reliance on the written or oral information presented during the presentation.
-Each attendee should verify independently all statements made in the materials and during the seminar presentation before applying them to a particular fact pattern and should determine independently the tax and other consequences of using any particular device, technique or suggestion before recommending the same to a client or implementing the same on a client's or on his or her own behalf.
+Each attendee should verify independently all statements made in the materials, and during the seminar presentation, before applying them to a particular fact pattern and should determine independently the tax and other consequences of using any device, technique, or suggestion before recommending the same to a client or implementing the same on behalf of a client, or on the attendee’s own behalf.